How to Finish a Basement Bathroom – install the closet flange, wax toilet gasket and mount the new toilet.

 Work the grout into the joint between the toilet and the floor using your fingers and smooth.
 I’m wearing a latex glove because the winter weather dries out my skin and the grout would make it worse.

-The next photo is the wet grout after it’s been freshly applied.
-Let it cure for 2 to 3 hours before sponging off the excess.
+The wet grout after it’s been freshly applied.
+Allow the grout to cure for 2 or 3 hours before sponging off the excess:

-The toilet and floor after cleaning the excess grout with a wet sponge and water.
+The toilet bowl and tile floor after cleaning the excess grout with a wet sponge and water.

-This is the fully cured grout after curing for 24 hours.
+The grout is fully cured grout after 24 hours.
 Seal the grout with a good quality grout sealant so it won’t absorb water and darken over time, such as when mopping the floor.

-The vanity, faucet and drain plumbing hookups are installed and the sewage pump tested in Part 13 of the series.
+The vanity, faucet and drain plumbing hookups are installed and the sewage pump tested in How to Finish a Basement Bathroom – Part 13.